 This was a real treat.
 Finding frog komainu which are even more rare than wolf komainu.
 We found these while trekking in an off the beaten track area of Yorii machi while on our way to Nagatoro.
 And because they are so rare I can’t find any information online about the possible reasons why this particular shrine has frog as its guardians.

 Furthermore, I’d love to know why the female komainu has three babies on its back.
-It is also very rare to see komainu with babies on their backs.
+It is also quite rare – but you do see it from time to time – to see komainu with babies on their backs.
 You can often see frog figurines being sold as amulets or lucky charms at shrines.
 Deducing from general information about frogs in shinto religion, perhaps this shrine used frogs in a bid to encourage residents to come home.
 Kaeru, the Japanese for frog, is also the word for to come home.
 The chinese characters for both are different, but the sound is the same.

 This shrine, which I believe is called Tomemiya Shrine in English, is near a main road, but the area is very rural.
 It is beside a couple of homes with a random restaurant across the road.
 But past this small cluster of buildings, there are absolutely no buildings for at least three kilometres as you head toward Nagatoro.
 It is a fetch, but perhaps they want to encourage the younger generation to come home to this small sparsely populated area.
 The babies on the back of the female komainu sort of validates this, depicting the sanctity of family.